MortenTobiasNielsen/Factorio-TAS-Generator/README.md

 # Factorio TAS Generator
 This is a tool for generating **T**ool **A**ssisted **S**peedruns in Factorio.

+> [!WARNING]
+> This project is no longer actively maintained.
+See https://github.com/theis999/Factorio-TAS-Generator for a more updated version.

 Showcases:
 * Steelaxe%:
   1) [8:04 by EZRaiderz](https://www.youtube.com/watch?v=wbD-xbTWzFk&ab_channel=EZRaiderz)